The fight over U.S. voting rights is nothing new — it just comes with a pandemic twist this time

-Hundreds of lawsuits are playing out in courtrooms across the U.S. ahead of election day
+Hundreds of lawsuits are playing out in courtrooms across U.S. ahead of election day

 A drumbeat of legal battles unfolding during this year's U.S. presidential election is a modern chapter in an old American struggle over access to the ballot box.

-The number of lawsuits over voting rights has exploded this year, with hundreds of cases related to casting ballots during a pandemic, and the president in the thick of it.
+The number of lawsuits over voting rights leading to the Nov.
+3 election has exploded this year, with hundreds of cases related to casting ballots during a pandemic — and U.S. President Donald Trump in the thick of it.